openequella/openEQUELLA/CONTRIBUTING.md

 With Git Flow this essentially means our `develop` branch is our unstable branch where we're working towards the next version.
 And `master` is our currently stable branch.
-We also have historically stable branches which we use for back porting which have the naming format of `stable-<version>` - e.g. `stable-6.6`.
+We also have historically stable branches which we use for back porting and have the name format of `stable-<version>` - e.g. `stable-6.6`.

 Historically some branches did not follow that format, so if you're looking for an older